PrimaryResources.co.uk

 What are Powerpoint (.ppt) files and how do I read them?

 Powerpoint (.ppt) files are documents that have been created using Microsoft Powerpoint.
 If you don't have Microsoft Powerpoint then many other presentation packages open Powerpoint documents.
 Alternatively you can download the free Powerpoint viewer from Microsoft Office Online.
-Search for Powerpoint viewer.
+Search for Powerpoint viewer. .pptx files require Microsoft Office 2007 onwards (or suitable plug-in).

 What are Flash (.swf) files and how do I read them?